Daniel Ritzenthaler

 To accomplish this, they might have to:

-What makes this intangible, possibly inspiring the jargon of “experience” design, is that there may not be anywhere in the product that specifically asks or answers that larger question.
-It could be a question entirely in the person’s mind, and answered through an aggregate of efforts within your product.
-Possibly, even with the help of other products.
+What makes this intangible, inspiring the jargon of “experience” design, is that there may not be anywhere in the product that asks or answers that larger question.
+It could be a question in the person’s mind, and answered through an aggregate of efforts within your product.
+Even with the help of other products.

 Ideally, you would root out these bigger problems and opportunities.
-Then design specifically to resolve them within your product.
-Although, that might end up becoming a completely different product.
+Then design to resolve them within your product.
+Although, that might end up becoming a different product.

-You might think someone is going to a movie theatre for a bit of entertainment, when it’s really an excuse to avoid doing their chores.
+You might think someone is going to a movie theatre for entertainment, when it’s an excuse to avoid doing their chores.
 Figuring out why someone is using your product is tricky.
 A lot trickier than you might think.

 A great Jobs-to-be-done tool is a forces diagram.
 What are the forces encouraging someone to change their behavior?
 What are the forces preventing someone from changing their behavior?